olahnimr17/teiniker-lectures-configurationmanagement/versioning/Git-Tutorial/local-repo/Tagging.md

 version-1.0.0
 ```

-Mage some modifications, commit them and tag the new commit.
+Make some modifications, commit them and tag the new commit.

 ```
 $ vi src/org/se/lab/Hello.java